 C. Results

 Recall our research questions set out earlier, which asked whether the content of framing varied between media coverage of the two Supreme Court cases.
 Figure 1 illustrates the mean number of frames by decision.
 For both cases, frames featuring medical-based words were by far the most prominent.
-The frequency of medical frames does increase from Rodriguez to Carter; however, this increase is tempered by the fact that the mean number of legal and political frames also increased from Rodriguez to Carter.
-Notably, the mean number of legal frames also increased, doubling from about four mentions per article to just over eight.
-With this increase from Rodriguez to Carter, legal framing outpaced political framing in terms of mean mentions for the second case (see Table 1).
+The mean frequency of medical frames does increase from Rodriguez to Carter; however, this increase is tempered by the fact that the mean number of legal and political frames also increased from Rodriguez to Carter.
+Notably, the mean number of legal frames also increased from about three mentions per article to almost five.
+With this increase from Rodriguez to Carter, legal framing outpaced all other frames but medical in terms of mean mentions for the second case (see Table 1).
+[If you wanted to add more here on strategic, legislative, and social science, you can – as these all had statistically significant changes from rodriguez to carter.]

 [Insert Figure 1 approximately here.]

 However, these important differences are further unpacked when media coverage reported before and after the Court’s decisions are compared.
 Because our media analysis covers the six months before and after each of the Supreme Court’s decisions, we are also able to consider how these rulings affected media coverage of doctor-assisted death.
 This breakdown is presented in Figure 2 and shows notable differences both within and between our two cases.
 Here again, medical frames outpaced the legal and political frames both before and after the Supreme Court’s decisions.
-However, in the case of Rodriguez, the mean number of medical frames decreased slightly by about two mentions after the Supreme Court’s decision whereas in Carter the mean number of medical frames increased by about one mention in comparison to media coverage before the decision (p ≤ .05).
-Though small, this difference in coverage is not especially surprising.
+In the case of Rodriguez, the mean number of medical frames decreased slightly by about one mention after the Supreme Court’s decision whereas in Carter the mean number of medical frames decreased by 0.2 mentions.
+Though statistically insignificant, this difference in coverage is not especially surprising.
 With the Supreme Court’s decision to uphold the criminal code provisions in Rodriguez, there would be no pressing need for media to cover the medical features of doctor-assisted death as it remained prohibited.
 The Supreme Court’s decision to strike down these criminal code provisions in Carter means that the practicalities of implementing doctor-assisted death must now be considered and debated, a reality that is likely reflected in this increase in medical frames.

 [Insert Figure 2 approximately here.]